 Hancock County currently purchases its water from Sparta.
 The county has also begun negotiations with Baldwin County to purchase water as well in order to extend service to other unincorporated areas, some with water quality concerns.
 The county has one (1) above ground water storage tank located in Devereux, approximately 250,000 gallons.
 In 2010 the county expanded its water system in the Beulah area with CDBG funds.
-Opportunity for expansion of the county system is possible to the Lake Sinclair area with adequate funding.
+Opportunities for expansion of the county system right now are to the Lake Sinclair, Devereux, and Linton areas.